diderote/LSF-RNAseq/README.md

 * Kallisto_index: Specify location of previously generated index for alignment.
 Create using default Kallisto index function.
 * ERCC_STAR_index: Specify location of previously generated STAR index for spike-ins.
 	* To create:  donwload ERCC fasta and gtf, use STAR genomeGenerate function
-* ChrNameLength_file: path to RSEM_STAR generated ChrNameLength file in the RSEM_STAR_index or STAR_index folder.
-For bigwig generation.
 * Project: project for job submission
 * GSEA_jar: Specify location of GSEA.jar (tested with GSEA-3.0.jar)
 * GSEA_mouse_gmts: Path to folder containing gmts using mouse ensembl gene IDs instead of human gene names.
 These can be found in the optional file folder.